sralloza/meal-planner/README.md

 ## Future

 AWS and notion settings are currently needed.
 If you want to use this app without one of them (or both) add an issue and I'll make it optional and configurable.

-As said before, the docker image is designed to work on ARM systems.
-If you want AMD64 support please fill an issue.